xsun768/mafs_package/data/cancer_data/README.md

 ## Data Source

-The six cancer gene expression datasets are widely used as benchmark datasets for feature selection and are publicly available from the website (\url{https://jundongl.github.io/scikit-feature/datasets.html}).
+The six cancer gene expression datasets are widely used as benchmark datasets for feature selection and are publicly available through dataset page: https://jundongl.github.io/scikit-feature/datasets.html